kasperengelen/stride/docs/testplan.md

 ### Daycare & Preschool

 * DaycareGeneratorTest:
-    Tests wether the DaycareGenerator can handle various amounts of locations.
+    Tests whether the DaycareGenerator can handle various amounts of locations.
     * OneLocationTest
     * ZeroLocationTest
     * FiveLocationTest

 * PreSchoolGeneratorTest:
-    Tests wether the PreSchoolGenerator can handle various amounts of locations.
+    Tests whether the PreSchoolGenerator can handle various amounts of locations.
     * OneLocationTest
     * ZeroLocationTest
     * FiveLocationTest